 Pharmacokinetic parameters obtained from patients with renal impairment after single oral administration of rebamipide at 100 mg revealed higher plasma concentrations and a longer elimination half-life compared with those in healthy subjects.
 At steady-state, rebamipide plasma concentrations observed in dialyzed renal patients following repeated administration were very close to the values simulated from single administration.
 Therefore, the drug was not considered to accumulate.
 (See figure.)

 Rebamipide was primarily excreted as the unchanged compound in the urine after single oral administration to healthy adult males at a dose of 600 mg.
 A metabolite with a hydroxyl group at the 8th position was identified in the urine.
 However, the excretion of this metabolite was only 0.03% of the administered dose.
 The enzyme involved in the formation of the metabolite was CYP3A4.

-(Note) The usual dosage in adults is 100 mg three times daily.
+(Note: The usual dosage in adults is 100 mg 3 times daily.)

-Approximately 10% of the administered dose was excreted in the urine when rebamipide was administered as a single oral dose to healthy adult males at 100 mg.
+Approximately 10% of the administered dose was excreted in the urine when rebamipide was administered once orally to healthy adult males at 100 mg.

-Rebamipide at 0.05 -5 μg/mL was added to human plasma in vitro
+Rebamipide at 0.05-5 mcg/mL was added to human plasma in vitro

 and 98.4-98.6% of the drug was bound to plasma proteins.

 Toxicology: Reproductive and Development Toxicity: